-September Board of Supervisors identifies specific areas to be reviewed by staff during the upcoming budget preparation process.
-October Budget Planning Manuals and other materials are distributed to department and authorized agencies at budget orientation session.
-November Departments and authorized agencies develop and submit budget request. ents s to get and authorized agencies at budget orientation session. s to get November Departments and authorized agencies develop and submit budget request get the Office of Budget and Information Processing.
-Discussions with Bud Director, budget analysts, and department heads/agency directors begin.
-December Discussion with Budget Director, budget analysts and department heads/agency directors continues.
-County Administrator receives budget drafts for preliminary review prid discussions with budget team. r to January Goal setting sessions by Board of Supervisors (every two years).
+Month Budget Task September Board of Supervisors identifies specific areas to be reviewed by staff during the upcoming budget preparation process.
+October Budget Planning Manuals and other materials are distributed to departments and authorized agencies at budget orientation session.
+November Departments and authorized agencies develop and submit budget requests to the Office of Administration.
+Discussions with the County Administrator, Budget Coordinator, budget analysts, and department heads/agency directors begin.
+December Discussion with County Administrator, Budget Coordinator, budget analysts and department heads/agency directors continues.
+January Goal setting sessions by Board of Supervisors (every two years).
 Discussions with County Administrator and budget team.
-Presentation of Administration's Recommendation on the proposed budget get.
+Presentation of Administration's Recommendation on the proposed budget.
 February Board of Supervisors intensive budget review.
 March Public hearing on proposed budget.
 Adoption of budget by Board of Supervisors by resolution.
 Certification of budget to County Auditor and State Department of Management.
-April Review by Office of Budget and Information Processing of possible bud amendment needs. .get May Proposed budget amendments to individual Service Areas presented to log of Supervisors.
-3oard Public hearing on proposed budget amendments.
+April Review by Office of Administration of possible budget amendment needs.
+May Proposed budget amendments to individual Service Areas presented to Board of Supervisors.
+Public hearing on proposed budget amendments.
 Board of Supervisors approval of amendments to current year budget by resolution.
-7 June Board of Supervisors set appropriations and authorized position levels to ensuing fiscal year. or July New fiscal year begins
+June Board of Supervisors set appropriations and authorized position levels for ensuing fiscal year.
+July New fiscal year begins